-I began with the land acknowledgment as speech act metaphorized as sex act.
-To undo and continue this comparison, the land acknowledgment could perhaps better be understood as the phrasal foreplay that initiates sex.
-It sets us up for what kind of encounter we are going to have.
+The land acknowledgement sets us up for what kind of encounter we are going to have.
 I am trying to suggest we need other kinds of encounters.
-When sex is good or when being emplaced happens properly—it can be ceremony.
+When when being emplaced happens properly—it can be ceremony.
 It is what Tiffany King recognized as an intimate connection with others and coming into knowledge of that connection.
 It is contact done differently than the disastrous forms of contact that have typically followed from the 15th century Portuguese sailors in Guinea and Columbus in Hispaniola.
 But is that different contact even possible in the rooms we gather in where acknowledgments are uttered?
 I usually don’t feel good enough about my body to allow the intimacy of ceremony, let alone in a white cube with mostly white poets, or a Hilton hotel conference room with aspiring professionals nervous about their CVs.
 These spaces shape what can be uttered.
 I believe in the material force of the speech act and that that force can misfire.
 Until the space of ceremony is secured for those I want to be with, I’d rather dwell in the irreconcilable.
 I want antagonism over inclusion, in order to prevent, as Sandy Grande has cautioned in regard to “Indigenizing the academy,” making Indigenous practices and peoples open for further extraction.
 It is a tricky maneuver to insist on our existence both prior and present while slipping, ghostlike, out of the enclosure of visibility.

 We don’t have to be dead to haunt the burial ground.